Rawa Aopa Watumohai National Park: Flora and fauna

-The park also protects 11 reptile and 20 fish species, and is an important nursery area for crabs, fish and prawns.
+The park also protects 11 reptile and 20 fish species and is an important nursery area for crabs, fish, and prawns.

 Human habitation

 The area of the park has been traditionally inhabited by the Moronene people.
-During the Dutch colonial era there were 7 villages within the area of the current national park.
-In the 1950s many Moronene villagers moved to other parts of the island, but since the 1970s there was a back-migration.
+During the Dutch colonial era, there were 7 villages within the area of the current national park.
+In the 1950s many Moronene villagers moved to other parts of the island, but since the 1970s there has been a back-migration.
 However, local authorities doubted that those returning were of Moronene ancestry and would have rights to the land.
 Consequently, after the national park has been declared, there have been several attempts by local authorities to evict people living in the park.
 In 1997 security forces burned down 175 houses, and the following year another 88 houses.
 In a third intervention in 2001, another 100 houses were destroyed.

 Conservation and threats

-The national park has been declared in 1989, and in 2011 it has been designated as a Ramsar wetland of international importance.
+The national park was declared in 1989, and in 2011 it was designated as a Ramsar wetland of international importance.

-Threats to the park include illegal logging, poaching and collection of eggs.
+Threats to the park include illegal logging, poaching, and collection of eggs.